PicoCreator/2nd-brain/A - TechTalkCTO/P - Questions From Devs to CTO/Aspiring dev to CTO - What is the core non-tech skills needed for a programmer?.md

 All while maintaining a deep understanding of the function and process you are writing.

-**_Large teams is also where soft skills in communications is essential in more senior positions, with larger team sizes._**
+**_Large teams is also where soft skills in communications is essential in more senior positions, with larger team sizes._** Where discussion and planning is very often half the battle.

 **_If thinking about processes, the why’s and hows, everyday and improving on them appeals to you, this maybe the right job for you._**

 **_Especially, if you find joy in helping others lives or quality of life improve through the processes you put in place.
 Programming is a path that is able to let you do so at scale._**

 If all this sounds good, perhaps programming is a career that is suitable for you

+---

 > As a programmer myself, there is a danger that the above list of skills can be viewed as a form of gatekeeping.
 But that is not the intention here.
 If you are weak in any of the above core skills, it does not mean it’s impossible to be a programmer, or to learn programming.
 >